 - ‘How does the course utilise its links to industry?’

-Try to come up with four or five - you might not get the chance to ask all of them but you'll have some in reserve if a couple have been covered during the course of the interview.
+Try to come up with four or five - you might not get the chance to ask all of them but you'll have some in reserve if a couple have been covered during the interview.